 The debate over how to regulate offshore oil and gas drilling in the United States has generated public and congressional interest.
 Much discussion has centered on existing and potential drilling operations along the Outer Continental Shelf.
 The debate has also reached specific regions within the United States, including the Great Lakes.
 The question of whether to allow oil and gas drilling under the Great Lakes has been contested within states bordering the Great Lakes and in Congress.
 Some opposed to drilling under the Great Lakes are concerned about the potential environmental, economic, and public health consequences of drilling.
 They contend that drilling will raise the risks of oil spills, hazardous gas leaks, and pollution that may harm lakeside residents and the Great Lakes ecosystem.
-Proponents of drilling contend that the risks of oil spills and other accidents are extremely low due to new technologies, that drilling would not be environmentally harmful, and that it would lead to the generation of revenues, employment, and domestic energy supplies.
+Proponents of drilling contend that the risks of oil spills and other accidents are extremely low due to new technologies, that drilling would not be environmentally harmful, and that it would lead to the generation of revenues, additional employment, and expanded domestic energy supplies.

 Obtaining permits for drilling under the Great Lakes has largely been banned by various state and federal laws.
-A Great Lakes-wide ban may have initially been driven by the signing of a "statement of principle against oil drilling in the Great Lakes" by eight Great Lakes governors in 1985.
-All states viewed this non-binding agreement as prohibiting drilling for natural gas in the lakes and, except for Michigan, as being directional drilling.2 Various states have enacted permanent or temporary bans against drilling.
+A Great Lakes-wide ban may have initially been driven by the signing of a "statement of principle against oil drilling in the Great Lakes" by eight Great Lakes governors in 1985.1 All states viewed this non-binding agreement as prohibiting drilling for natural gas and oil in the lakes and, with the exception of Michigan, as prohibiting directional drilling.2 Various states have enacted permanent or temporary bans against drilling.

 The federal government became involved in banning drilling in the Great Lakes when the Congress enacted a temporary ban on the federal and state issuance of permits for drilling under the Great Lakes in 2001 (P.L.
-107-66; Title V, §503), extended in 2003 and then extended again through 2007.
-Some also proposed a permanent ban against drilling in or under the Great Lakes.
-A permanent ban on issuing federal or state permits for new directional, slant, or offshore drilling in or under the Great Lakes was included in the Energy Policy Act of 2005 (P.L.
-109-58).
-Section 386 specifically states that "no federal or state permit or lease shall be issued for new oil and gas slant, directional, or offshore drilling in or under one or more of the Great Lakes."3
+107-66; Title V, §503), extended it in 20033, and then again through 2007.4 Some also proposed a permanent ban against drilling in or under the Great Lakes.
+A permanent ban on issuing federal